-If you gobble up French parenting tips about how to get your petit bébé to eat their haricots — or if you've fully outfitted your home in Danish hygge style, you’re going to want to hear this.
+Parents, you’re going to want to hear this latest batch of secrets — whether or not you’re already an international aficionado who follows French parenting tips about how to get your bébé to eat their haricots and has fully outfitted your home in Danish hygge style.
 It’s time to turn your attention to another European country where parents are getting major props lately: Sweden.

 Fed up after being told her girls weren’t allowed to swim in a creek in a public park (because, again, liability), McGurk swore there had to be a better way.
 So she packed up and moved the whole fam back to Sweden.
 There, her children spend hours each day outdoors for unstructured play no matter the weather.
 And the difference she’s noticed in their mood and behavior is like night and day.

 Are you ready to sign your kids up for the Swedish life?
-Here are some more secrets from McGurk and the Swedes about the Scandinavian way of parenting.
+Here are some more secrets from the Swedes.

 Swedish babies start napping outdoors shortly after they are born — yes, even in freezing winter temps.
 Parents there swear the practice helps prevent diseases and is healthier than breathing indoor (“stale”) air.
 While you might not want to leave your baby napping outside stateside (you could technically get arrested for that) there’s an important lesson to learn here: The benefits of fresh air are real.
 Kids who spend more hours outside per day have fewer sick days, are more aware of their senses and even have better attention spans and less anxiety and depression.
 Instead of cutting recess in favor of more academic time, Swedish teachers believe fresh air is crucial — and integrate it into part of every school day.

 There’s no such thing as bad weather — only bad clothing